vikejs/vike-react/packages/vike-react-zustand/README.md

 ## Basic usage

-Create a store with the `create` function from `vike-react-zustand`:
+Create a store using the `create` function from `vike-react-zustand`:

 ```ts
 // store.ts

 import { create } from 'vike-react-zustand'

 interface Store {